Our question of the month comes in from Wes from Virginia:

 Companies often pay by the article or word count (ie. $0.10 per word for a 1,500-word article).
 You’ll want to start a blog so prospective clients can read your writing before working with you.

-Over time, freelance can be an excellent way to make money at home.
+Over time, freelance writing can be an excellent way to make money at home.
 I have a few friends (who are also parents) that make well over $100,000 writing from home.

 2. Virtual Assistant